-You are permitted to resubmit twice, but if you are still not deemed competent you will be charged an admin fee of \$100 for the 3rd resubmission.
-You must ensure that you complete all details on the Assessment Cover Sheet include your Name, Student ID, Course Code and Course Name, and sign and date at the bottom of the cover sheet.
+You are permitted to resubmit twice, if you do not pass on the initial submission but if you are still not deemed competent you will be charged an admin fee of \$180 for the 3rd resubmission.
+You must ensure that you complete all details on the Assessment Cover Sheet include your Name, Student ID, Course Code and Course Name, sign and date at the bottom of the cover sheet.

-You must always keep a copy of your completed assessments.
+You must always keep a copy of your completed assessments, on your desktop.